Here’s why donating baby goods to Op Shops is unsustainableBy Ian Allan

 - Some have their designs manufactured in countries that have cheap labour.
 This group are often reluctant to share the Standards they meet.
 Doing that would involve divulging their manufacturer, and in turn, make them vulnerable to product-copying by competitors.

-So, there are many reasons why it can be hard to track down the eco-ethical status of something before we buy it.
-One thing is for sure, assessing whether or not a manufacturer has sustainable and ethical practices can be time-consuming and is not straightforward.
+So, there are many reasons why it can be hard to track down the eco-ethical status of something.

 Parents role in ensuring baby goods are sustainable